 [Interconnect Model Set Selector] is replaced with [Interconnect Model Group]s.
 Unused_port_termination leaves the termination to EDA tools.

 The Unused_port_termination subparameter is restored with options Open, Reference, and Resistance.
 Rigid rules are established related to Unused_port termination usage.
-Terminal_type

 Terminal_type A_gnd is added to connect a terminal to simulator global reference node A_gnd .